zedlopez/ifm/The Recipe Book.md

 ## Traits Determined By the Player

-^^{player: customizing name or traits}
+^^{player: customising name or traits}
-Some IF tries to make the viewpoint character more congenial to the player by allowing some customization.
+Some IF tries to make the viewpoint character more congenial to the player by allowing some customisation.

 [Identity Theft] demonstrates asking the player to supply the viewpoint character's name.

 [Good or Evil] demonstrates a way to let the player choose a moral position at the start of play: this will mostly be interesting if the rest of the story makes some use of the player's choice.
-Since that example is written expressly to demonstrate included Inform 6 code, however, we may find it more congenial to generalize from the more flexible [Baritone, Bass].
+Since that example is written expressly to demonstrate included Inform 6 code, however, we may find it more congenial to generalise from the more flexible [Baritone, Bass].

 This is not the only way to go–as we'll see in the next section, there's also something to be said for making the viewpoint character a strongly distinct creature with well-defined preferences and attitudes.

-## Characterization
+## Characterisation

-^^{story structure: characterization}^^{mistakes, in the player's command}^^{understand (words) as a mistake+assert+} ^^{understanding: mistakes}^^{actions: understanding as mistakes}
+^^{story structure: characterisation}^^{mistakes, in the player's command}^^{understand (words) as a mistake+assert+} ^^{understanding: mistakes}^^{actions: understanding as mistakes}
 Much of the personality of the player character in IF emerges from what they can and cannot (or will and will not) do; part of the pleasure of playing a character arises from this opportunity for role-playing and role-exploration.
 Some characters are consciousless daredevils, willing to jump off cliffs, crawl through narrow gaps, and rob widows if the player commands it; others are repressed neurotics who barely dare to speak to other characters or touch anything that doesn't belong to them.

 [Finishing School] and [Dearth and the Maiden] both treat the case of a character constrained by good manners and a sense of polite society: the former forbids only one action, while the latter condemns a whole range of them.